hazelcast/hazelcast/docs/design/sql/14-stream-to-stream-join.md

 `[*]` __Note__: each watermark event should stay as a separate event in joined stream.

+_Q: Should we support only timestamps as JOIN condition?_
+**Answer: Yes**

-_Q: Should we support only timestamps as JOIN condition?
-(Yes) How to convert the JOIN condition into deletion rule, if it does not touch timestamp?_
+_Q:How to convert the JOIN condition into deletion rule, if it does not touch timestamp?_

 _Q: What semantics should we consider for queries with zero lag for both inputs?_